1 year old Eastern Box Turtle

-Hatchling Care
+Hatchling and juvenile Care

 Box turtle eggs hatch at 70-140 days. depending on the incubation temperature.
 Frequently the hatchlings have visible yolk sacks.
 They may stay in the egg shell absorbing yolk for up to 5 days.
 Most live off the yolk for a few weeks.
 During this time they show no interest in food